sociepy/sociepy.github.io/README.md

 ### Welcome to SociePy's webpage!

-SociePy proposes a space of collaborative data science projects linked to social, environmental analysis and open data 🌍🍃📊
+SociePy is a little and horizontal space for collaborative data science projects linked to social, environmental analysis, open sciences and open data 🌍🍃📊

 For more information, check our [GitHub page](https://github.com/sociepy).